googleapis/google-cloud-ruby/google-cloud-os_login/MIGRATING.md

 ### Library Structure

-Older 0.x releases of the `google-cloud-os_login` gem were all-in-one gems that included potentially multiple clients for multiple versions of the OSLogin service.
+Older 0.x releases of the `google-cloud-os_login` gem were all-in-one gems that included potentially multiple clients for multiple versions of the OS Login service.
 The `Google::Cloud::OsLogin.new` factory method would return you an instance of a `Google::Cloud::OsLogin::V1::OsLoginServiceClient` object for the V1 version of the service, or a